Salkantay Trek 5 Days

 Challacancha → Soraypampa

 Around 9:30 am, we will start the trek from Challacancha to Soraypampa base camp.
 This first part of the trek crosses deep valleys.
-After 8,7 miles we will arrive at the lunch point and Soraypampa camp, where we will spend the night.
+After 8,7 miles (14 km) we will arrive at the lunch point and Soraypampa camp, where we will spend the night.
 Take the opportunity to leave your luggage and rest.

 Humantay Lagoon